Cow Palace: Naming

 The idea for the arena was inspired by the popularity of the livestock pavilion at the 1915 Panama–Pacific International Exposition.

-A local newspaper asked, as early as May 1935, "Why, when people are starving, should money be spent on a 'palace for cows'?"
+San Francisco city Supervisor Franck Havenner referred derisively to the project as a "palace for cows" as early as May 1933.
 A headline writer turned the phrase around, thus "Cow Palace".

 During World War II

 The arena opened in April 1941.
 During World War II, however, the arena was used for processing soldiers bound for the Pacific Theater.
 In the following years, it hosted hockey and basketball games, wrestling and boxing matches, concerts, roller derby and political events, most notably the 1956 and 1964 Republican National Conventions.
 The arena is still used for the Grand National Rodeo and other events.